A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Results and Discussion

 For \ce{C2H4O}, where the Hilbert space exceeds $10^9$, we compare our results against the autoregressive MADE\cite{zhao2023scalable} and NAQS\cite{barrett2022autoregressive} architecture.
 Our variational energy using 2\,048 configurations ($-151.104\,900$ Ha) is lower than the MADE benchmark ($-151.092\,983$ Ha).
 While autoregressive models rely on unbiased sampling, the deterministic Top-$K$ selection imposes a strong inductive bias that prioritizes configurations based on amplitude magnitude.
 This allows the ansatz to identify dominant configurations in highly sparse wavefunctions without the variance associated with stochastic sampling.

 The \ce{C3H8} molecule represents a regime ($10^{12}$ configurations) where exact enumeration is intractable.
 Comparison with recent distributed FCI benchmarks \cite{gao2024distributed} shows systematic convergence.
 Expanding $|\mathcal{V}|$ from $131\,072$ to $524\,288$ reduces the total energy error relative to FCI from $0.96$ mHa to $0.47$ mHa.
-The results demonstrate that while the variational optimization captures the multi-configurational nature of the reference state, the perturbative correction is essential for recovering the remaining dynamic correlation energy in large basis sets.
+The results demonstrate that while the variational optimization captures the multi-configurational nature of the reference state, the perturbative correction is essential for accounting for the remaining perturbative contribution in large basis sets.